meryamgh/DEVO/README.md

 # DEVO

-### Instructions for Setting Up and Running the Project
+### Instructions to visualize API data in an interface

 1. **Create a New Virtual Environment**
    Open your terminal and create a virtual environment by running: